armadillica/flamenco/docs/docs/user_manual/installation.md

 To run Flamenco Manager for the first time, follow these steps:

+!!! note
+    Flamenco manager currently only works in FireFox browser when linking (step 5)

 0. Optionally install [ImageMagick](https://www.imagemagick.org/script/download.php), if you want to show the latest rendered image in the Manager's dashboard, and make sure that the `convert` command can be found on `$PATH`.
 Since there are multiple builds of ImageMagick available, make